Motives: Exposition of the main theme

 \section{Exposition of the main theme}

 Fix a category $\sC$ of spaces or varieties.
 To set a ``theory of motives'' on $\sC$ we need to select a class $\sS$ of interesting invariants.
-Originally, for the category $\sC$ of smooth projective algebraic varieties over a field $k$, Grothendieck considered $\sS$ to be the class given by $\ell$-adic cohomologies in any characteristic with $\car k\neq \ell$, Betti and de Rham in zero characteristic, and crystalline cohomology in positive characteristics (\eg see \cite[Ex.\,1.2.14]{JPL} or \cite[Def.\,4.3.2]{BVKW}): call \emph{Grothendieck class} this latter for short, and, by the way, this class gives rise to a class of relative cohomologies (in the sense of \cite[Def.\,3.2.1]{BV}).
+Originally, for the category $\sC$ of smooth projective algebraic varieties over a field $k$, Grothendieck considered $\sS$ to be the class given by $\ell$-adic cohomologies in any characteristic with $\car k\neq \ell$, Betti and de Rham cohomologies in zero characteristic, and crystalline cohomology in positive characteristics (\eg see \cite[Ex.\,1.2.14]{JPL} or \cite[Def.\,4.3.2]{BVKW}): call this latter the \emph{Grothendieck class} for short.
+By the way, this class gives rise to a class of relative cohomologies (in the sense of \cite[Def.\,3.2.1]{BV}).